kx-chen/koy-the-ghost/README.md

 enjoy

+## controls

+spacebar to jump
+arrow keys to jump

 ## to-do list
 - [ ] make the ghost flash when a life is lost
 - [ ] Play a sound when life is lost